slatedocs/slate/source/includes/_customers.md

 }
 ```

-This endpoint confirms a customer's phone number.
-Once a customer is created, a confirmation token is sent to the specified phone number and the customer has a short time window, about 5 minutes, to confirm it.
+This endpoint confirms a customer's phone number:

+  - Promotes the customer's `unconfirmed_phone_number` to `phone_number`
+  - Fires a `verification` event

 <aside class="notice">
   This will fail if the customer is already confirmed.